 The trust is a statutory trust created under the Delaware Statutory Trust Act on May 3, 2011.
-The affairs of the trust will be managed by The Bank of New York Mellon Trust Company, N.A., as trustee.
+The business and affairs of the trust will be managed by The Bank of New York Mellon Trust Company, N.A., as trustee.
 Enduro Sponsor has no ability to manage or influence the operations of the trust.
 In addition, Wilmington Trust Company will act as Delaware trustee of the trust.
 The Delaware trustee will have only minimal rights and duties as are necessary to satisfy the requirements of the Delaware Statutory Trust Act.
-In connection with the completion of this offering, Enduro Sponsor will contribute the Net Profits Interest to the trust in exchange for 33,000,000 newly issued trust units.
-Enduro Sponsor will make its first payment to the trust pursuant to the Net Profits Interest in December 2011, which payment may include cash that Enduro Sponsor is required to pay to the trust relating to sales of oil and natural gas production for the months of June, July and August of 2011 and production and development expenses for the months of July, August and September of 2011.
+In connection with the completion of this offering, Enduro Sponsor will contribute the Net Profits Interest to the trust in exchange for [] newly issued trust units.
+Enduro Sponsor will make its first payment to the trust pursuant to the Net Profits Interest in October 2011, which payment may include cash that Enduro Sponsor is required to pay to the trust relating to sales of oil and natural gas production for the months of May and June 2011 and production and development expenses for the months of May and June 2011.
 Subsequent distributions will only cover the net profits attributable to the Net Profits Interest for one month, and, as a result, are likely to differ substantially.